jrlexineer/rag-application-search/README.md

 ## Why this corpus

-Most RAG tutorials use Paul Graham essays or Wikipedia dumps.
 I wanted something I actually needed to query — questions like "which cover letters mention dbt" or "what eval framings have I used across applications" had real stakes for me.
 The corpus started at three documents and grew to seven by evaluation time.
 Small on purpose: small enough to read every retrieved result by hand and judge whether the system was actually working.

 ## How it works